ej-shafran/compile-mode.nvim/README.md

 The compilation buffer has a few local commands and keymaps.
 The local commands are [`:CompileGotoError`](#compilegotoerror) and [`:CompileInterrupt`](#compileinterrupt), mapped to `<CR>` and `<C-c>` respectively.
 Additionally, `q` is mapped to `<CMD>q<CR>` to allow for easy closing of the compilation buffer.

 The compilation buffer is deleted automatically when Neovim would be closed, so unsaved changes don't get in the way.
+It also has the `:h 'buftype'` option set to `acwrite`.

 ## Errors